-- Annual Meeting.
-The Annual Meeting of the Board of Directors, at which Directors for the following year are appointed, shall be the regular December Board meeting, unless otherwise agreed.
+Annual Meeting.
+The Annual Meeting of the Board of Directors, at which Directors for the following year are appointed, shall be a December Board meeting, unless otherwise agreed.

 10.2 Conduct of Meetings of Directors.
-Board meetings shall be conducted in accordance with Robert’s Rules of Order, which shall prevail except insofar as they may be inconsistent with these Bylaws.
+Board meetings may be conducted generally in accordance with Robert’s Rules of Order, which shall prevail except insofar as they may be inconsistent with these Bylaws.

 10.3 Quorum.
 Two-thirds of the Directors present at any meeting shall constitute a quorum for the transaction of business.
 The Board may continue to conduct business until adjournment, so long as a quorum remains present.